 - Save your digitized pictures together in a folder until we have confirmed that all is well with your scans.

-- Adjust your files after you’ve scanned them; leave any adjustments to our professional digital artists, who will optimize your photos.
+- Crop, straighten, correct or retouch your photos after you’ve scanned them.
+Leave any adjustments to our digital artists, who have the professional software to polish all your photos to match.

 - Edit your images.
 Each time you open, edit, and re-save a jpeg file, it loses quality.